armaanhammer/lock-challenge/design_log/Step_1_Appendix.md

 https://www.youtube.com/watch?v=PgGhEovFhd0

-https://www.youtube.com/watch?v=mS9755gF66w  <<< Says best practice: only use when usage is intuative.
+https://www.youtube.com/watch?v=mS9755gF66w  <<< Says best practice: only use when usage is intuitive.
 Avoid if ppl would need to go to your function to understand what it does.

 ###### Note:
 "Passing by const reference to avoid copying".
 Any function that doesn't modify the class should be const.